Nino Žugelj

-Nino Žugelj (born 23 May 2000) is a Slovenian professional footballer who plays as a winger for Allsvenskan side Djurgården and the Slovenia national team.
+Nino Žugelj (born 23 May 2000) is a Slovenian professional footballer who plays as a winger for Allsvenskan club IFK Göteborg, on loan from Djurgårdens IF.

 Club career

 Žugelj made his senior debut for Maribor on 23 February 2019 in the Slovenian PrvaLiga match against Mura, before spending time on loan at Drava Ptuj and Bravo.
 He scored his first goal for Maribor on 8 July 2021 against Urartu in the UEFA Europa Conference League qualifiers.

 On 1 August 2022, Žugelj joined Eliteserien side Bodø/Glimt for an alleged transfer fee of around €700,000.

 On 5 February 2025, he joined Allsvenskan team Djurgårdens IF on a four-year contract.